athankefalas/swift-toasts/README.md

 ### Role

-The role property of a `Toast` defines the semantic purpose for the displayed content and can be used to conditionally modify the appearance of a Toast based on it's role.
+The role property of a `Toast` defines the semantic purpose for the displayed content and can be used to conditionally modify the appearance of a Toast based on its role.
 The role of a Toast is defined using the `ToastRole` enum.

 The following roles are supported: